 Again, using the Player A and Player B explanation, if Player A gets a 5 and Player B gets a 4, then the team score is 4 as it is the lowest.
 Some tournaments, however, use handicaps to be fair.
 All members are given the chance to their balls for the complete 18 holes.

-Therefore, team strategies should be in place to make sure that your team wins in a golf scramble tournament.
+Team strategies should be in place to make sure that your team has the best chance to win in a golf scramble.

 Think about the best order of play – Let weaker players hit first.
 The best putter must be the last.
 If in case the weakest player misses a good play, then the next one will do its best to deliver a better hit.
 If the first, the second, and the third player did not do well, it’s time for the best butter to make a good comeback for the team.

 Choose the ball with the best view to the hole – Scramble is all about reaching the green in the smallest number of strokes possible.
 The team should choose the one whose drive got selected to be the first to do the second shot.

 The most accurate player first – The player who gets the chance to put the golf ball in the fairway should be the most accurate player.

 The next golfers to hit should be the weaker ones.
 The last to hit the ball should be the longest hitter.